A Multi-Port Concurrent Communication Model for handling Compute Intensive Tasks on Distributed Satellite System Constellations: INTRODUCTION

 \section{INTRODUCTION}

-The rapid deployment of Distributed Satellite Systems (DSS) and large-scale low-Earth-orbit (LEO) constellations has introduced a fundamental shift in how sensing, communication, and computation are performed in space.
-Rather than operating as isolated platforms, modern satellite networks increasingly rely on cooperative architectures, where groups of satellites collaboratively execute compute-intensive tasks such as Earth observation processing, broadband traffic management, and space-edge intelligence.
-In many such architectures, selected satellites serve as relay or coordination nodes, aggregating data from neighboring satellites via inter-satellite links (ISLs) and performing partial or final processing before forwarding results to gateways or higher network layers \cite{YShi2022,RDi2023}.
+{A} significant change in the way sensing, communication, and computation are carried out in space has been brought about by the quick deployment of Distributed Satellite Systems (DSS) and large-scale low-Earth-orbit (LEO) constellations.
+Modern satellite networks increasingly rely on cooperative designs, where groups of satellites work together to perform compute-intensive activities, including processing Earth observations, managing broadband traffic, and gathering space-edge intelligence, rather than functioning as separate platforms.
+Selected spacecraft act as relay or coordination nodes in many of these systems, collecting data from nearby satellites via inter-satellite connections (ISLs/non-terrestrial networks) and processing it partially or completely before sending the findings to gateways or higher network levels \cite{DZhou2022,MGio2021}.
+Work in \cite{DZhou2022} explicitly discusses LEO satellites acting as relay nodes that collect and forward data to ground gateways in integrated satellite-terrestrial networks.

-Recent advances in ISL technologies—including laser-based crosslinks, phased-array antennas, and digital beamforming—have enabled satellites to maintain multiple simultaneous communication links with neighboring nodes.
-These capabilities are already exploited in operational and planned constellations, such as Starlink and OneWeb, and are central to emerging multi-layer satellite network designs \cite{YShi2022,RDi2023}.
-At the same time, the growing interest in in-orbit and space-edge computing has highlighted the need for efficient task partitioning strategies that jointly account for heterogeneous processing capabilities, communication constraints, and result-aggregation overheads \cite{XChen2023,KAn2024}.
+Satellites may now maintain numerous simultaneous communication links with nearby nodes thanks to recent advancements in ISL technology, including as laser-based crosslinks, phased-array antennas, and digital beamforming.
+These capabilities are essential to developing multi-layer satellite network architectures and are currently utilized in planned and operating constellations like OneWeb, Starlink, and other non-terrestrial networks \cite{DZhou2022,MGio2021}.
+The requirements for effective task partitioning algorithms that simultaneously take into account heterogeneous processing capabilities, communication constraints, and result-aggregation overheads have also been brought to light by the increased interest in in-orbit and space-edge computing \cite{Mark2023}.